 Graph shows a logarithmic scale.

-ELISA=Enzyme-Linked Immunosorbent Assay; HAwI=hemophila A with inhibitors; HBwI=hemophilia B with inhibitors; PPx=prophylaxis; TFRI=tissue factor pathway inhibitor.
+ELISA=Enzyme-Linked Immunosorbent Assay; HAwI=hemophilia A with inhibitors; HBwI=hemophilia B with inhibitors; PPx=prophylaxis; TFRI=tissue factor pathway inhibitor.

 Calculate your patient's dose of Alhemo®